In which I riff on entropy and the Buddha’s last words—and try to make peace with the death part of life. All things fall apart.

 The practice of embracing disorder

-Without further ado, here is the recording of the meditation hosted by Dr. Hansen.
+Without further ado, here is the recording of the meditation hosted by Dr. Hanson.
 I hope you enjoy.

 My mention of entropy is briefly but enthusiastically included in the discussion after the meditation.
 Credit to Scotford Von Castlehousen for my interest and expanding understanding of this very cool scientific notion.